FOREX-Dollar hits five-year high, growth concerns dent euro

 By Karen Brettell

-NEW YORK, April 27 (Reuters) - The dollar hit a five-year high on Wednesday before the Federal Reserve next week is expected to hike rates, while the euro weakened on growth concerns after Russia cut off gas supplies to parts of the region.
+NEW YORK, April 27 (Reuters) - The dollar hit a five-year high on Wednesday before the Federal Reserve next week is expected to hike rates, while the euro weakened on growth concerns after Russia cut off gas supplies to two eastern European nations.

 The dollar has gained on expectations that the U.S. central bank will be more hawkish than peers.
 The Fed is expected to increase rates by 50 basis points at its May 3-4 meeting, as well as in June and July.
 FEDWATCH

-The greenback has also benefited from global growth concerns as Europe struggles with the fallout from Russia’s invasion of Ukraine and China enacts lockdowns in a bid to stem the spread of COVID-19.
+The greenback has also benefited from global growth concerns as Europe struggles with the fallout from Russia’s invasion of Ukraine and China imposes lockdowns in a bid to stem the spread of COVID-19.

-Russia's Gazprom GAZP.MM halted gas supplies to Poland and Bulgaria on Wednesday over their failure to pay in roubles, cranking up an economic war with Europe in response to Western sanctions imposed for Moscow's invasion of Ukraine.
+Russia halted gas supplies to Bulgaria and Poland on Wednesday for rejecting its demand for payment in roubles, taking direct aim at European economies in a move that also exposed confusion in the European Union on how to respond to Moscow's invasion of Ukraine.

-“This is putting further upward pressure on gas prices in the region and exacerbates the worrying growth-inflation mix that has been deteriorating rapidly since the start of this year,” Dominic Bunning, head of European FX research at HSBC said in a report.
+"The threat of a Eurozone recession on a possible suspension of Russian shipments of natural gas has pulled the EUR to a five-year-low — with a test of the key psychological level of 1.05 a real possibility," Scotiabank analysts Shaun Osborne and Juan Manuel Herrera said in a report.

 Concerns over Chinese growth added to demand for the dollar, and further dented the outlook for other countries that are more exposed to the world's second largest economy.

-The euro EUR=EBS fell 0.83% to $1.0549, the weakest since March 2017.
-The single currency has fallen 4.7% so far in April and is heading for its worst monthly loss in more than seven years.

-The stronger dollar also blunted an attempted bounce for the yen JPY=EBS, which had seen some support from safety flows and positioning for the risk of a policy shift.
-The yen last traded at 128.09 per dollar, after hitting a 20-year low of 129.4 last week.
+The stronger dollar also blunted an attempted bounce by the yen JPY=EBS, which had seen some support from safety flows and positioning for the risk of a policy shift.
+The yen last traded at 128.3 per dollar, after hitting a 20-year low of 129.4 last week.

-The Australian dollar AUD=D3 briefly touched its lowest level since February but caught some wind after Australian consumer prices surged at their fastest annual pace in two decades, spurring speculation that interest rates could be lifted from record lows as soon as next week.
-The Aussie was up 0.08% at $0.7131.
+The Australian dollar AUD=D3 touched its lowest level since February, but came off its lows after Australian consumer prices surged at their fastest annual pace in two decades, spurring speculation that interest rates could be lifted from record lows as soon as next week.
+The Aussie was last down 0.07% at $0.7120.
 AUD/

 ========================================================